jdecaron/c19coalition/_posts/2020-06-18-c19-coalition-partner-adaptive-energy-pivots-and-steps-up.md

 summary: C19 Coalition partner Adaptive Energy was challenged by Covid-19 and pivoted their manufacturing capabilities in a way to help those  facing PPE shortages across the country.
-Additionally Adaptive Energy created an e-commerce store at [arboraphothecary.com](https://arborapothecary.com) where they sell PPE items such as hand sanitizers, gowns, masks, and touchless door openers...
+Additionally Adaptive Energy created an e-commerce store where they sell PPE items such as hand sanitizers, gowns, masks, and touchless door openers...
 ---
 ![Adaptive Energy Adapts to the Pandemic with PPE Production](/assets/uploads/adaptive-energy-ppe-production-1.jpg "Adaptive Energy PPE Production")